Kavi-Gupta/FTC-48-Portofolio/readme.md

 * Assisted in evaluating other members' designs and critiquing them

-* Coordinated with CADders to make sure that there were no interferences with devices/sensors like encoders
+* Coordinated with 3D modelers to make sure that there were no interferences with devices/sensors like encoders

 ![image](https://github.com/Kavi-Gupta/FTC-48-Portofolio/assets/69233899/06d0446c-e63f-4bc4-9b53-d3ce2ce3c731)